syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/docker.md

 The Syncfusion HTML to PDF converter is a .NET library that converts HTML or web pages to PDF.
 This library converts an HTML to PDF in a Linux [docker](https://www.docker.com/why-docker/) container.

-## Steps to convert HTML to PDF in Linux docker container:
+## Steps to convert HTML to PDF in Linux docker container

 1. Create a new ASP.NET Core application and enable the docker support with Linux as a target OS.
 ![Convert HTMLToPDF Docker Step1](htmlconversion_images/DockerStep1.png)